Home » Practical Information » Legal Matters in Indonesia » Visas and Documentation

 The letter of invitation/sponsorship must include:

-You might have to include a bank statement to guarantee availability of funds for covering their expenses.
+You may have to include a bank statement (overseas bank for foreign guest or Indonesian bank if sponsors guarantee) to guarantee availability of funds for covering living expenses.
 They may also have to provide proof of return or onward ticket (onward ticket to any destination booked for a date no later than 6 months after your date of entry into Indonesia for the maximum stay of the sosbud.
 An onward ticket means any plane, boat or bus ticket for any destination outside Indonesia.

 So, in list form, you need:

 - a letter of sponsor which invites to stay in Indonesia (see above bulleted list for contents of letter).